MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Remove-CsTeamsMobilityPolicy.md

 # Remove-CsTeamsMobilityPolicy

 ## SYNOPSIS
 The TeamsMobilityPolicy allows Admins to control Teams mobile usage for users.
-The Remove-CsTeamsMobilityPolicy cmdlet lets an Admin delete a custom policy that has been created.

 ## SYNTAX